dylanagreen/dylanagreen.github.io/research.md

  pointing of the telescope as well as a variety of other useful parameters.

-As part of my work in the DESC I participated in the [tomographic binning challenge](https://github.com/LSSTDESC/tomo_challenge) which produced a paper that was published in the Open Journal of Astrophysics.
+As part of my work in the DESC I participated in the [tomographic binning challenge](https://github.com/LSSTDESC/tomo_challenge) which produced a paper that was published in the Open Journal of Astrophysics (see below).
 My submission designed an entirely unique clustering algorithm and is outlined in a jupyter notebook in my fork of the tomographic challenge repo.
 I am currently considering rewriting the clustering parts of the notebook into a